pingles/try/README.md

-try
+# try

-===
+*nix command to repeatedly run a command until it "succeeds".
+Often I find I want to run a command repeatedly until it succeeds.
+For example, when spawning virtual machines I'll keep running `ssh me@mymachine`.
+These commands often fail to complete successfully (SSH not authorized, no DNS etc.) but *should* succeed eventually.

-*nix command to repeatedly run a command until it "succeeds"
+`try` helps to repeatedly run a command until it succeeds.

+## Building

+    $ make

+## Running

+    $ try ssh me@mymachine
+    ...
+    Warning: Permanently added '[foobar.com]:22,[...]:...' ...
+    Welcome to Ubuntu 12.04